JosephP91/kweb/README.md

     }
 }
 ```
-More details on this command here: https://kafka-python.readthedocs.io/en/master/apidoc/KafkaConsumer.html#kafka.KafkaConsumer.partitions_for_topic
+More details on this command here:
+<a href="https://kafka-python.readthedocs.io/en/master/apidoc/KafkaConsumer.html#kafka.KafkaConsumer.partitions_for_topic" target="_blank">Partitions for Topic Command</a>

 * ### ***Position***